harshvardhaniimi/personal-website/content/form/contact.md

 ---
-title: Contact
+title: Contact Me!
 name: Contact Us Form
-description: "This contact form doesn't work.
-Please email me at [hello@harsh17.in](mailto:hello@harsh17.in)."
+description: "Please put in your ideas, suggestions and everything else here.
+You can also email me at  [hello@harsh17.in](mailto:hello@harsh17.in)."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact